woman in bed unable to sleep

 Celebrate Your Sleep Successes

-Every small step is going to get you closer to where you want to be with your sleep goals.
+Every small step gets me closer to where I want to be with my sleep goals.
 Progress is usually slow and tedious.
-Celebrating the small successes will keep you motivated along the way.
+Celebrating the small successes keeps me motivated along the way.

 While I still struggle with postpartum insomnia, I am in a far better place than I was a couple of months ago.
 By consistently implementing sleep hygiene practices and addressing my mental health, I am slowly moving towards better sleep.

-Change is rarely immediate.
-We must be kind, patient and consistent with ourselves as we are developing new habits.
-In the same way we practice patience and consistency with our children, we must do the same for ourselves.
+Change is rarely immediate so I do my best to be kind, patient, and consistent with myself as I work on developing new habits.
+Just as I aim to practice patience and consistency with my children, I know I must do the same for myself.

 Leave a Reply